RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  strains is complicated by distorted cell morphology.
-We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells become markedly abundant (Fig S2A).
+We observed that as the channel copy number decreases, cellular morphology becomes increasingly aberrant with filamentous, bulging, and branched cells become markedly abundant (Fig S4A).
 This morphological defect has been observed when altering the abundance of several species of mechanosensitive channels, suggesting that they play an important role in general architectural stability [@bialecka-fornal2012; @bialecka-fornal2015].
-As these aberrant morphologies can vary widely in size and shape, calculating the number of channels per cell becomes more nuanced.
-For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell.
+As these aberrant morphologies can vary widely in size and shape, calculating the number of channels per cell becomes more a nuanced endeavor.
+For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell (Fig. S4B).
 To correct for this pathology, we computed the average expression level per unit area for each cell and multiplied this by the average cellular area of our standard candle strain which is morphologically indistinguishable from wild-type *E. coli*, allowing for the calculation of an effective channel copy number.
-The effect of this correction can be seen in Fig S2B and C, which illustrate that there is no other correlation between cell area and channel expression.
+The effect of this correction can be seen in Fig S4C and D, which illustrate that there is no other correlation between cell area and channel expression.

 &nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number